Sayeem Rana

-Sayeem popularly known as Sayeem Rana (born 1 March 1975) is a Bangladeshi singer, composer, music director, poet and professor.
-He won Bangladesh National Film Awards in best music director category for the film Nekabborer Mohaproyan in 2014. and Prothom Alo Best Book Award 1416.
-He is the assistant professor at the Department of Music of Dhaka University.
+Sayeem Rana (born 1 March 1975) is a Bangladeshi singer, composer, music director, poet and professor.
+His full name is Md.
+Ziaur Rahman (Sayeem Rana).
+He won Bangladesh National Film Awards in best music director category for the film Nekabborer Mohaproyan in 2014.
+Prothom Alo Best Book Award 1416 and Dean's Award 2022 from Arts Faculty, University of Dhaka.
+He is an associate professor in the Department of Music of Dhaka University.

 Early life

 Rana was born on 1 March 1975 at the village of Jugia Dargah Para in Kushtia District of Bangladesh to Abdus Sobhan and Amina Khatun.
 He graduated in June 1996 and obtained his post-graduate degree in January 1997 in Islamic studies from Dhaka University.
 In January 2009, he earned his PhD degree on the title Mass Music of Bangladesh: Subject and Tune Variation from the same university in the department of theatre and music.